Skip to main content

 The tumour is then sent for analysis and further treatment is dependant on the stage and grade of the disease.
 Treatments include either local chemotherapy placed in the bladder for early stage disease or radiotherapy and major surgery for more advanced disease.

-Through tailored assessments, lifestyle advice, and preventive therapies, patients can reduce infection recurrence and maintain a healthy, well-functioning urinary system.
+Through tailored assessments, lifestyle advice, and preventive therapies, patients with bladder conditions Birmingham residents commonly experience can reduce infection recurrence and maintain a healthy, well-functioning urinary system.

-Minimally invasive options like Botox injections, medication, and pelvic floor therapy effectively reduce urgency, frequency, and chronic pelvic pain.
+Minimally invasive options such as Botox injections, medication, and pelvic floor therapy can be tailored to the individual, helping to effectively reduce urgency, frequency, chronic pelvic pain, and the day-to-day impact these bladder symptoms have on overall quality of life.

-With detailed investigations, Mr Khan provides targeted management for urinary incontinence and bladder cancer, improving comfort, control, and long-term outcomes.
+With detailed investigations, Mr Khan provides personalised and targeted management for urinary incontinence and bladder cancer, offering patients improved comfort, greater control, and more sustainable long-term outcomes that support overall wellbeing and daily quality of life.

 What are the signs of a urinary tract infection (UTI)?